zhenxiay/agno_os_basketball_ai/README.md

 ## Features

 - **🏀 Team & Player statistic insights**: Look behind the scene and offer insights in teams and player statistics
-- **💬 Interactive Agent**: Natural language interface for the analysis
+- **💬 Interactive Multi Agent Team**: Natural language interface for the analysis
 - **📈 Data Visualization**: Contains AI agent which creates visual representations for data analytics
 - **🔬 MLflow Integration**: Integrates MlFlow to trace Agent workflow
 - **💾 Knowledge Base**: RAG integrated for the Agentd with a vectorized knowledge base (Qdant)